 This makes sense.
-After all, the whole point of life insurance is to provide financial support, and usually this will be a loved one – family member, close friend, cat, etc.
+After all, the whole point of life insurance is to provide financial support to loved ones after you're gone.

 Life insurance beneficiaries are a critical part of any policy and something you should choose wisely.
 So here are three surefire ways to tell if your beneficiary is trying to murder you and benefit from the death benefit.

 They take out a huge life insurance policy on you

 There are a lot of legitimate reasons why someone might take out a life insurance policy on you.
 They have to prove that they have an "insurable interest" – that is, your death would impact them in a way that life insurance would mitigate – but that covers a lot of people:

 Business partners.
 Say you’re in business with someone.
 Whether it’s just the two of you, or you both play a vital role in a small-but-growing company, your death would probably affect the company.
 Your business partner can take out a policy on you to ensure that there’s enough cash to cover a transition period as the business adjusts.

 Adult children.
 If you’re a grown child and your parents co-signed your student loans, they may take out a life insurance policy on you so they can cover that debt since it would transfer to them if you died.
 Life insurance can help financially provide for children if a parent dies, but sometimes the parent needs that protection.